-We arrived at the Skradin entrance and caught the first boat into Skradinski Buk (included in the entry price) the morning we visited Krka National Park.
-If you want to swim, make this your first stop as it is the only area you can get in the water.
+We arrived at the Skradin entrance and caught the first boat into Skradinski buk (included in the entry price) the morning we visited Krka National Park.
+If you are planning on swimming in Krka National Park, make Skradinski buk your first stop as it is the only area you can get in the water.
 Plus, it has some of the best waterfalls, so it’s a must visit even if you don’t plan on jumping in.

 I recommend arriving in time for the first ferry of the day.
 The ferry ride into the park is scenic and beautiful, and being on the first boat ensures that you’ll have the park mostly to yourself.
 If you’re pressed for time, it is possible to drive and park in the town of Lozovac, about 10 minutes up the road.
-From the parking lot at Lozovac, you can take the free shuttle buses down into the park.
+From the parking lot at Lozovac, you can take the free shuttle buses down into the Skradinski Buk are of the park.

 While pictures of these waterfalls are beautiful, they really don’t do it justice.
 The water is cool and clear, with travertine formations in the middle of the pools and waterfalls pounding down as the backdrop.
 The park is signposted with interesting educational information, including an explanation of how the limestone is continually building the waterfalls.

-If you want to be super prepared, water shoes are a good idea as the limestone rock can be sharp and slippery, but we managed just fine without.
+If you want to be super prepared for swimming in Krka National Park, water shoes are a good idea as the limestone rock can be sharp and slippery, but we managed just fine without.

 While you can take a four hour boat excursion from Skradinski buk up to Visovac and Roški slap, we decided to drive so we would have more time to explore each area.
 By taking the boat, you’ll have about 30 minutes to explore the tiny island of Visovac, including the monastery founded by Franciscan monks in 1445.
 Since we were driving, we could only see it from the water’s edge.

-If you’re looking for a decent hike, there’s an 8 km trail that starts at Stinice, near Visovac, that leads to Roški slap.
+If you’re looking for a decent hike when visiting Krka National Park, there’s an 8 km trail that starts at Stinice, near Visovac, that leads to Roški slap.
 See details here.

 After our quick stop, we continued on to Roški slap (slap means waterfall in Croatian).
 The entire drive between Skradin and Roški slap took about 40 minutes.

 Roški slap was a peaceful place to retreat after what was turning into an overcrowded afternoon at Skradinski buk.
 Here, the waterfalls are a bit further away.
 There is a no swimming sign, but that didn’t stop someone from jumping in for a quick refreshing dip.
-There is shaded grass area on the water’s edge, which from here looks like a large, calm lake.
+We enjoyed the large, shaded grass area on the water’s edge, which from our spot looked like a large, calm lake.
 There’s a few smaller waterfalls landing in a stream nearby, and a restaurant a bit up from the water where you can enjoy these beautiful views.
 This part of Krka was practically empty, and we relaxed under the shade of the trees (and by that I mean constantly got up to stop our son from eating duck feathers, sticks, or trying to crawl directly into the water).